aspose-total/Aspose.Total-Products/total/en/python-net/conversion/md-to-pst/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to PST?</h2>

+For a Python developer, the need to convert MD to PST arises when they are trying to add a conversion feature within their application.
+MD is a Markdown format, which is a lightweight markup language with plain text formatting syntax.
+It is designed to be easy to read and write, and is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
+PST, on the other hand, is a file format used by Microsoft Outlook to store emails, contacts, tasks, and other items.
+It is a proprietary file format developed by Microsoft and is used to store data locally on an individual's computer.
+Therefore, in order to add a conversion feature within an application, it is necessary to convert MD to PST.

-For a Python developer, who is trying to add a MD to PST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into PST format.
+<h2>How Aspose.Total Helps for MD to PST Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make the conversion of MD to PST easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into PST format.
+This process is automated and can be done quickly and easily with the help of Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}